AnonyIAN/Python-PW-Mask/README.md

 # Python PW Mask

-Python PW Mask is a Python-based tool designed to enhance security by masking passwords during user input.
+Python PW Mask is a tool designed to enhance security by masking passwords during user input.
 It provides additional functionality to enforce strong password protocols, generate one-time temporary passwords, and ensure that all passwords are entered securely, whether in masked or visible form, based on user preference.

 ## Features